daniel-acuna/ist718_notes/markdown/Hadoop_MapReduce.md

 ## Introduction to distributed system
 - A collection of independent computers that appear to the users as a single coherent system
 - It is a very old concept.
-It has been around since computers have been invented.
+It has been around since computers were invented.
 - Advantages over simple system:
     - It has more processing power.
-    - It is cheaper since in old days, a company should purchase a bigger computer in order to get more processing power.
+    - It is cheaper since in old days, a company needed to purchase a bigger computer in order to get more processing power.
     - A distributed system could be more reliable if configured right.
     - It can grow incrementally.

-- disadvantages over simple system:
+- Disadvantages over simple system:
-    - It has more component to fail.
+    - It has more components to fail.
     - Needs customization.
     - Network could be the bottlenet.
     - The security issue could be very complicated.